Strain-mediated ion-ion interaction in rare-earth-doped solids: Strain-mediated ion-ion interaction

 where $E$ is the Young modulus and $\nu$ is the Poisson's ratio of the crystal.
 We emphasize the relatively strong hypotheses underlying this result: the piezo-orbital backaction is assumed to occur in the form of a mere ionic radius change of the spherical excited ion, and the piezospectroscopic sensitivity is assumed to be scalar.
 The anisotropic nature of the crystalline matrix may naturally translate into a non-spherical strain field.
 Because of the large distance between dopants (larger than the crystal cell parameter at low concentration levels), we may expect the strain anisotropy to be weak.
 On the contrary, the piezospectroscopic sensitivity is usually described by a tensor~\cite{grabner1978spectroscopic}, so its scalar nature appears as a crude assumption in order to derive an order of magnitude.

 Using Eq.~\ref{eq:Deltar} we can estimate the corresponding relative ionic radius change due to the piezo-orbital backaction in rare-earth-doped crystals.
-Taking typical values $\kappa=100$~Hz/Pa~\cite{louchet2019piezospectroscopic} and $r_1=1$~\AA~\cite{shannon1976revised}, we obtain $\Delta r/r_1\simeq 5\cdot 10^{-3}$.
+Taking typical values $\kappa=100$~Hz/Pa~\cite{louchet2019piezospectroscopic} and $r_1=1$~\AA (corresponding to the typical effective ionic radii for matrix-embedded rare-earth ions~\cite{shannon1976revised}), we obtain $\Delta r/r_1\simeq 5\cdot 10^{-3}$.
 This value remarkably agrees with the relative ionic radius change of a free ion among its $4f$ states that can be derived from a Hartree-Fock calculation (see~\cite{freeman1962theoretical} for Ce$^{3+}$ and~\cite{wybourne2007} for Eu$^{3+}$) even if the exact rearrangement of the outer shell defining the ionic radius surrounding the $4f$-shell deserves further analysis.